RachelCarroll2018/Credit-Card-Transactions-using-SQL/README.md

     ANSWER: Looking at the data results above, the only other times of day that had more fraudulent transactions were between 1 am - 3 am, and 5 am - 7 am, so there is a trend for fraudulent activity early in the morning.

   * If you answered yes to the previous question, explain why you think there might be fraudulent transactions during this time frame. <br><br>
-    ANSWER: I would think there is a larger amount of fraudulent transactions during this time due to people mostly being asleep or just starting their day, they aren't looking directly at their bank account first thing in the morning.
+    ANSWER: I believe there is a larger amount of fraudulent transactions during this time due to people mostly being asleep or just starting their day, they aren't looking directly at their bank account first thing in the morning.

 #### Part 2:

-Your CFO has also requested detailed trends data on specific card holders.
-Use the [starter notebook](Starter_Files/challenge.ipynb) to query your database and generate visualizations that supply the requested information as follows, then add your visualizations and observations to your markdown report:
+(Code is in .ipynb from Jupyter Notebook)

 * The two most important customers of the firm may have been hacked.
 Verify if there are any fraudulent transactions in their history.
 For privacy reasons, you only know that their cardholder IDs are 2 and 18.